What to expect from online learning

 Independent study time

-We know in the transition to university students find themselves unclear how to use their independent study time effectively.
-You are given more responsibility for your learning, but you need to be supported to learn how to learn.
-Some of the ways you can:
+We know that in the transition to university, students find themselves unclear how to use their independent study time effectively.
+You are given more responsibility for your learning, but with multiple assessments, deadlines and projects to juggle, you may also experience a productive struggle.
+Try some of the following approaches:

 Consider your digital wellbeing

-- Freewriting.
-Simply write for ten minutes with pen and paper without stopping.
-Do not edit, look back over your work or worry about spelling.
-It encourages you to stop editing your thoughts and voice and makes the task of getting something down on the page easier.
+Freewriting.
+Simply write for 5–10 minutes with pen and paper without stopping.
+Do not look back over your work or worry about spelling.
+It encourages you to stop editing your thoughts and voice and makes the task of getting something down on the page easier, thus helping with writer’s block.
+Expressing your thoughts in freewriting also helps you become a better thinker.

-- Create a mind map of a pre-recorded lecture or topic you are covering through your online teaching.
-See if you can identify key themes and concepts from your topic and start to consider how they are related.
+Create a mind map of a pre-recorded lecture or topic covered in your online sessions.
+See if you can identify key themes and concepts from that topic and consider how they are related.

 - Demonstrating your application of knowledge